playerpeter1231/playerpeter1231.github.io/_portfolio/agames.md

 Pico-8 is a wonderful little engine for building games under the toughest of constraints, allowing it to be ran on any potato.
 This was my engine of choice for the several years I was working full-time computer repair, and is perfect for hobby coding in a responsive and lightweight environment.

-Here are my version of Sudoku using a live error detection and a Japanese Kanji flashcard game.
+Here are my versions of [Sudoku][lexa-forum-sudo] and a [Japanese Kanji flashcard][lexa-forum-kanji] game.

 And just for fun, my first set of test games were small enough that I was able to put them all together into a pack.
-The first two do follow tutorials, but the third was my earnest attempt at building my own kind of shoot-em-up, if you [want to take a look at them][lexa-forum]
+The first two do follow tutorials, but the third was my earnest attempt at building my own kind of shoot-em-up, if you [want to take a look at them][lexa-forum-space]

 ## The Pipeline